The Function of the Second Postulate in Special Relativity: Finding from the Doppler Shift

 To measure the ratio $\dfrac{f_{obs}}{f_0}$ (or equivalently, $\dfrac{T_{obs}}{T_0}$), the observer S needs only one clock by which he measures the frequencies emitted, once by the body in motion and once by an identical signal emitter at rest.
 There is no need to synchronize this clock with another.
 The measured ratio $\dfrac{f_{obs}}{f_0}$ contains the desired parameter $kc^2$.

 Unfortunately, it also contains the emitter velocity ratio, $\dfrac{v}{c}$.
 Because $c$ has already been selected as the unit velocity, $\dfrac{v}{c}$ can no longer be chosen as unity and must be determined as well.
 Thus, Eq.(\ref{gdoppler}) contains two unknowns and only one measured quantity, the frequency ratio, to determine them.
-This means we cannot extract the desired parameter $kc^2$ unless we can find another equation involving the same unknowns (and only them).
+We cannot extract the desired parameter $kc^2$ unless we have another equation involving the same unknowns (and only them).

-One possibility is to reverse the direction of motion of the object, so that $v \rightarrow -v$.
-This would mean measuring the frequency emitted by an object moving away from the observer.
-Eq.(\ref{gdoppler}) would then become
+Suppose we reverse the direction of motion of the object, so that $v \rightarrow -v$.
+The emitter now moves away from the observer, and from Eq.(\ref{gdoppler}) we have now:

 Together with Eq.(\ref{gdoppler}) we could now extract the value of $kc^2$.
-But of course, we are facing the same problem that we met several times already: How can we make sure that the object will move with a velocity $-v$?
-This is the same difficulty we encountered in synchronizing clocks and in Mermin's unit runner procedure.
-As in the latter case, we may not directly need synchronized clocks, but the preconditions of this experiment would solve the problem of synchronization as well.
-Thus, the two problems are equivalent.
+But we immediately encounter the problem we faced with Mermin's procedure: how can we make sure that the object will move with a velocity $-v$?
+This is like reversing the motion of a unit runner and we run into the same difficulties.

 A seemingly better choice is to keep the body moving in the same direction, but repositioning the observer behind it.
 The effect is the same, namely, that the signal is now emitted from a body moving away from the observer, but no mechanical inversion took place, so the body keeps moving as before.
 Unfortunately, the signal does not.
 We would like to claim that this situation is related to the previous one (the body moving towards the observer) by performing the simple replacement $c \rightarrow -c$.
 That would yield once again Eq.(\ref{gdoppler2}).
-But we cannot, because nothing guarantees that the signal's speed is the same when the emitter moves away from the observer as it was while moving towards him.
+But we cannot, because nothing guarantees that the signal's speed when the emitter moves away from the observer is the same as when the object moves towards him.
 Indeed, if we use sound waves and the observer is not in the rest frame of the propagation medium (e.g., air), we know that these two speeds will be different.
-What we must do is then to assume one speed for motion towards the observer, say $c_+$, and another for motion away from the observer, say $c_-$.
-In this case, the two equations we obtain for the observed frequency ratios are:
+What we must do is then to assume one speed for motion towards the observer, $c_+$, and another for motion away from the observer, $c_-$.
+Then the two equations we obtain for the observed frequency ratios are: